Linzess is NOT for diarrhea-predominant Irritable Bowel Syndrome.

 If you experience any side effects while taking Linzess, call your doctor.
 If you experience new or worsening abdominal pain not typical of your IBS, or severe diarrhea, call your doctor.

-In the US, estimates as of November 2012 are that Linzess tablets will sell for somewhere in the range of $6 - $7 each.
+In the US, estimates are that Linzess tablets will sell for somewhere in the range of $6 - $7 each.
 The drug is expected to generate $2 billion in annual sales for Forest.

 Linzess patients should be instructed as follows: